 Abruzzo Food is Italian cuisine at its Purest

-For some people, Abruzzo food is regarded as Italian cuisine at its purest – why?
+Abruzzo food is regarded as Italian cuisine at its purest – why?
 Well the region of Abruzzo, surrounded by its famous national parks and being located between the North and South of Italy has been protected from centuries of foreign cuisine influences.
 For example, in the North Western regions of Italy there is an influence of French food and bordering Alto Adige, Trentino and Veneto there is an Austro-Hungarian influence.
-The classic bistecca alla Fiorentina and Zuppa Inglese were created for the English colony that settled in Tuscany in the 1800’s.
+The classic bistecca alla Fiorentina and Zuppa Inglese was created for the English colony that settled in Tuscany in the 1800’s.
 And of course the South of Italy you will find that the cuisine has a strong Spanish and Arabic or North African influence.
 Not to mention that after conducting a study, Confesercenti, the Italian trade organization, named Abruzzo the best place to dine in Italy.

 Abruzzo food is a mixture of different traditional taste and is also based on a number of dishes that unite them.
 Even today, its variety mirrors its background from a large number of Abruzzo cooking customs from years of uninterrupted traditions – it’s where the cuisine from both the sea and mountains that come alive in Abruzzo food.

 The famous “Maccheroni all chitarra” is amongst the most known of the Abruzzo food dishes.
 The pasta dough, made of eggs and durum wheat, is cut into strips using a “chitarra” (translated literally as “guitar”).
 This piece of Abruzzo food equipment is made up of a wooden frame, strung with parallel steel strands and by pushing the sheets of pasta dough through with a rolling pin, the characteristics shape of chitarra is obtained.
 Chitarra is served with various Abruzzo sauces to include: pork, goose, or lamb ragout.
 This culinary triumph also has an Abruzzo side dishe, “sagne e faggioli”, bean soup with traditional thin pasta noodles made from flour and water, flavored of a thin sauce made from fresh tomatoes, garlic, olive oil and spicy pepper.